Pointwise decay for the Maxwell field on black hole space-times

 We begin with local energy estimates for solutions to the scalar wave equation $\Box_g u = f$ on Schwarzschild and Kerr manifolds, which have been recently established by various authors (\cite{BS1}, \cite{BS2}, \cite{BSter}, \cite{DaRoLE}, \cite{DaRo09}, \cite{MMTT} for Schwarzschild, \cite{TT}, \cite{DaRoNotes}, \cite{AB} for Kerr with small angular momentum, and \cite{DaRoNew}, \cite{DaRoNew2}, \cite{DaRoNew3} for Kerr with $|a| < M$).
 The transition from local energy decay to Strichartz estimates was considered in \cite{MMTT}, \cite{To}.
 The key result that sharp decay bounds (Price's Law \cite{Price1}) follow from the local energy decay was first obtained in \cite{Tat} for stationary space-times, using time Fourier transform and resolvent analysis, and then in the nonstationary case in \cite{MTT}, by using more robust methods based on the classical vector field method.
 (See also \cite{DSS}, \cite{DSS2} for a more refined Fourier based analysis applied to Schwarzschild space-times.)

-The main result in the present article is the exact counterpart of \cite{MTT} in the context of the Maxwell system, and asserts that local energy decay implies sharp\footnote{At least for $r \geq \frac{t}2$; understanding what happens in the interior of a small cone seems to be a more delicate matter.} pointwise decay bounds; these can be seen as the Price law \cite{Price2} in the Maxwell setting.
-Since this is a conditional result, it is useful to review where we stand as far as local energy decay estimates are concerned.
+The main result in the present article is the exact counterpart of \cite{MTT} in the context of the Maxwell system, and asserts that local energy decay implies sharp\footnote{At least for $r \geq \frac{t}2$; understanding what happens in the interior of a small cone seems to be a more delicate matter.} pointwise decay bounds.
+These can be seen as Price's law in the Maxwell setting; indeed, \cite{Price2} conjectures a decay rate of $t^{-5}$ in compact regions for the Maxwell system on the Schwarzschild metric.

+Since our result is a conditional one, it is useful to review where we stand as far as local energy decay estimates are concerned.
 With regards to the Maxwell system on Schwarzschild, a class of local energy estimates (as well as some partial pointwise rates of decay) were established in \cite{Blue} for solutions to the homogeneous system with no charge.
 For solutions to the homogeneous system on Kerr spacetimes with small angular momentum $|a|\ll M$ there is recent work \cite{AB2} that establishes some local energy estimates and uniform energy bounds.

 For the inhomogeneous system with charges, the article \cite{StTat} provides local energy estimates in a variety of spherically symmetric spacetimes, including Schwarzschild.
 This is the context where the results in the present paper directly apply.
 We expect the analogous estimates for the Kerr spacetimes and small perturbations thereof to also hold, in which case the same decay results would be true.
+We remark that the results in \cite{AB2} cannot be used directly in our present context, as they only deal with solutions to the homogeneous equation; however, if one had the appropriate inhomogeneous version of the bounds in \cite{AB2}, that would suffice.

 While there are substantial similarities between our present result for the Maxwell system and our earlier work \cite{MTT} for the scalar wave equation, there are also some significant differences.
 Some of these differences are of a technical nature and stem from the fact that we are dealing with a first order hyperbolic system rather than with a first order scalar wave equation.